Biorthogonal Greedy Algorithms in Convex Optimization: Numerical experiments

 \subsection{Example 3}

 In this example we additionally compare the greedy algorithms with conventional optimization with $\ell_1$-regularization, see~\eqref{eq:opt_reg}.
 Since obtaining the minimization-sparsity trade-off with $\ell_1$-regularization is more expensive computationally than it is for the greedy algorithms, we restrict ourselves to work in a space of smaller dimensionality.
-Namely, we consider the space $X = \ell_1^{(100)}$, and construct a dictionary $\D$ of size $200$ as linear combinations of the canonical basis $\{e_i\}_{i=1}^{100}$ of $X$ with uniformly distributed coefficients, i.e.
+Namely, we consider the space $X = \ell_p^{(100)}$ with $p \sim \mathcal{U}(1,10)$, and a dictionary $\D$ of size $500$, constructed as normalized linear combinations of the canonical basis $\{e_i\}_{i=1}^{100}$ of $X$ with normally distributed coefficients, i.e.

 The target function $E : X \to \mathbb{R}$ is chosen as